ashik11698/VideoPlayer/README.md

 # VideoPlayer

-This is a library of custom video player for iOS devices.
-This provides services for both live stream and pre-recorded videos.
+This is a library of custom video player for iOS applications.
+This provides services for both live stream and VOD.

 ## Features:
 ### For Live Stream: